JuliaLinhart/julialinhart.github.io/_pages/about.md

 ## Research

 <!-- My research combines probabilistic machine learning and scientific applications, with a special focus on simulation-based inference and generative modeling.  -->
-The primary focus of my research has been on the use of **deep generative models** (in particular normalizing flows and diffusion models) to address **likelihood-free Bayesian inference** (a.k.a.
-[SBI](https://arxiv.org/abs/1911.01429)) and their **validation** in terms of accuracy, efficiency and reliability.
+The primary focus of my research has been on the use of **deep generative models** (in particular normalizing flows and diffusion models) to address **simulation-based inference** (SBI - a.k.a. likelihood-free Bayesian inference) and their **validation** in terms of accuracy, efficiency and reliability.
 This work is motivated by the goal of efficiently inverting complex scientific simulators (e.g. from computational neuroscience or astrophysics).
 More generally, I wish to lift the remaining lack of trust for deep generative models to address important questions in experimental sciences.

 ### Current Directions
 My postdoc aims at scaling simulation-based inference for cosmology, in close collaboration with colleagues at NYU CDS, the Flatiron Institute / Polymathic AI, and UC Berkeley.

 More to come!

-## Main PhD projects
+### Main PhD projects

 - Development of **new validation diagnostics for conditional deep generative models** [1, 2], with an integration to the official [`sbi`](https://github.com/sbi-dev/sbi) python package from the [MACKELAB](https://www.mackelab.org/).
 <!-- - A benchmark initiative for SBI algorithms in collaboration with the [MACKELAB](https://www.mackelab.org/) and Thomas Moreau.
 It combins the `sbibm` and `benchopt` packages, with the goal of standardized and maintained SBI methods, and an easy to use benchmark framework with open source code and reproducible results.-->
 - Exploration of **novel posterior sampling algorithms using deep generative models**, for example based on diffusion models when one wishes to condition on multiple observations to get more precise parameter estimations [3].
 This is collaborative work with [Sylvain Le Corff](https://sylvainlc.github.io/) (LPSM - Sorbonne Université) and [Gabriel V. Cardoso](https://gabrielvc.github.io/) (CMAP - École Polytechnique).
 <!-- Ongoing work with Marylou Gabrié and Louis Grenioux explores the use and combination of energy based models (EBMs) and normalizing flows for the sampling of highly structured posterior distributions. -->

-## Open Source & Community
+### Open Source & Community
 I am an active contributor to the [`sbi`](https://github.com/sbi-dev/sbi) Python toolbox.